vernisaz/simhttp/README.md

 TRWS - is a successor of TJWS, but instead of servlets it runs CGI web applications which can be written in any language including Rust.
 It also supports websocket endpoints.
 They can be applications supporting the standard OS piping.
-Such approach is more beneficial than offered by Rocket A web framework for Rust gear Rust.
+Such approach is more beneficial than offered by *Rocket A web framework for Rust gear Rust*.
 Although web applications can look not so slick as when used the Rocket.
-Since SimHttp uses a lose coupling approach when you do not need to rebuild the server for every case, it is more beneficial against such Rust servers as **hyper**.
+Since SimHttp uses a loose coupling approach when you do not need to rebuild the server for every case, it is more beneficial against such Rust servers as **hyper**.
 Obviosly SimHttp is CI/CD friendly.

 The server is perfectly suitable for embedded development.
 You can deploy it on an embeded platform.
-CGI endoints can be developed in C or Rust.
+CGI endpoints can be developed in C or Rust.

 ## Building